franpoz/SHERLOCK/paper/paper.md

 Pre-search Data Conditioning Simple APerture (PDC-SAP) flux given by the SPOC (Science Process-ing  Operations  Center).
 For Kepler data, the Pre-search Data
 Conditioning (PDC) given by SOC (Science Operations Center).
 In both cases, these light curves are corrected of systematic error sources such as pointing drift, focus changes, and thermal transient.
-In the case of exploring the FFIs (Full-Frame Images) from TESS, it is taken by default the PCA (Principal Component Analysis) flux provided by eleonor, but the user can choose among the different data product available; raw, corrected, PCA, and PSF-modeled flux (see @eleonor:2019 for more details).
+In the case of exploring the FFIs (Full-Frame Images) from TESS, it is taken by default the PCA (Principal Component Analysis) flux provided by ``ELEONOR``, but the user can choose among the different data product available; raw, corrected, PCA, and PSF-modeled flux (see @eleonor:2019 for more details).